 This project touches on the creation of assets using the latest XR software and real-time collaboration tools combined with traditional production applications.

 The “Sustainability in Live Production” session explores new approaches and technologies that can reduce the environmental impact of live TV production.

 It features NVIDIA partners including AWS, Microsoft, Zixi and Inception member Blackbird collaborating with sports broadcasters such as BBC Sport, NBCUniversal, Premier League, and Sky Sports.

 A live demonstration at IBC 2020 showcased a 5G-enabled remote production running across four locations around the world.
 This year, even more projects highlighted 5G’s advanced capabilities.

 5G Location-Based Extended Realities is a project that experiments with NVIDIA CloudXR, among other tools, to improve and empower how companies approach location-based entertainment experiences in extended realities, including virtual and augmented reality, and esports.
-Project participants include NVIDIA partners Quark.XR and Huawei.
+NVIDIA partner Quark.XR was among the project participants.

-Huawei and NVIDIA partners Grass Valley and Evertz, as well as major broadcasters like Al Jazeera, BBC, Fox Sports and ViacomCBS worked together to explore multi-access edge computing, multicloud deployments, private 5G networks (so-called “Networks in a Box”) and low-earth orbit satellites in the session, 5G & Innovation in Live Workflows.
+NVIDIA partners Grass Valley and Evertz, as well as major broadcasters like Al Jazeera, BBC, Fox Sports and ViacomCBS, worked together to explore multi-access edge computing, multicloud deployments, private 5G networks (so-called “Networks in a Box”) and low-earth orbit satellites in the session, 5G & Innovation in Live Workflows.

 Grass Valley and Evertz were also involved in 5G & Remote Production in Live Sports along with NVIDIA partners Mobile Viewpoint and Microsoft.
 The project examines the capabilities that 5G can bring to some of the biggest sporting events of the year, including the FIFA World Cup in Qatar and the Beijing Winter Olympics.